 Once I wrapped up my time with Cirque du Soleil aka “Ran away and joined the circus” I decided it was time to travel to India and study at RIMYI - the Iyengar Institute.
 You have to be recommended by your teacher and it usually takes a few years to get a date.
 After my first trip of 6 weeks I came back and decided it was time to formally train. as an Iyengar teacher.
 I completed a 3 year Iyengar Teacher training program in 2008 and went on to achieve my formal certification.
 There were 2 other 6 week trips to study at RIMYI in India - truly life changing with the knowledge, wisdom and in depth practice!
 In the meantime - working with the general public again in my physical therapy practice I kept seeing patients of all ages with scoliosis and realized care for them was sorely lacking.
 I began to incorporate Iyengar yoga principles with these patients and had great results.
 Of course I wanted to learn more so I researched progressive physical therapy based methods for scoliosis and learned of the Schroth Method for Scoliosis from Germany and the SEAS Method for Scoliosis from Italy.

 I am now certified in both of these methods and am thrilled to offer this type of care to my patients.
 The parallels with Iyengar yoga and these methods runs deep so I continue to draw on these backgrounds for maximum benefit.
-In addition to my private practice I also see patients at Sharp Healthcare.
-I like keeping one foot in mainstream healthcare and serving as a mentor for some of our newer staff.
-I developed our scoliosis and our yoga programs and I am relied by our MDs to see complex cases as well as to provide consultation.
-In my private practice I am focusing on building more workshops to incorporate my yoga and physical therapy background to help students gain as much of my knowledge as possible so they can be better caregivers for themselves.
+While at Sharp I served as a mentor for other PTs working with scoliosis patients.
+I developed our scoliosis and our yoga programs and was relied by our MDs to see complex cases as well as to provide consultation.
+I am now full time at my private practice I focus on building more workshops to incorporate my yoga and physical therapy background to help students gain as much of my knowledge as possible so they can be better caregivers for themselves.
+This is in addition to one on one care for scoliosis and general orthopedics.

 My goal is to empower people with knowledge and wisdom.